Klortho/jatsdoc/JatsAdaptation.md

 - I created Git tag "cp1" to mark where I abandoned the idea of doing it the right way, in case I ever have time or the skill to go back and refactor.

 ### Strategy

-- I am working on manually "rebasing" my changes from the dtdanalyzer branch (see below) onto the latest and greatest master branch from jqapi/jqapi, into the "jats" branch.
+* Goal:  use the exact same code base to serve either the original jqapi documentation set (docset) or the JATS tag library.
+* But not at the same time - you have to first run the appropriate steps to initialize the documentation set files, which should land in the *docs* folder.
+* The default behavior will be to serve the original jqapi docset, and should work the same as the original code, in every respect.

-- Use the development server for dev/testing - keep this functional at all stages
+- Use the development server (`thor dev:start`) for dev/testing - keep this functional at all stages
 - Don't change anything that doesn't need to be changed in the original code, esp. for aesthetic reasons.
-- Absolutely no reason to have the same server be able to serve both sets of documentation at the same time.
-Use an environment variable or command-line parameters to switch the docs from one to another.
+- Use an environment variable or command-line parameters to switch to the jats docset
 - "docs:download" and "docs:generate" shouldn't be implemented in *this* project for the JATS documentation.
 They should be implemented outside.
+Then, to serve it, create a softlink from *docs* to that external directory.
-- I need to be faithful to the original documentation's structure, so that means there will need to be a couple of major improvements to the jqapi code.
+- I need to be faithful to the original JATS documentation's structure, so that means there will need to be a couple of major improvements to the jqapi code.
 In particular:
-    - Headings are pages
+    - Headings in the navigation panel are also pages
     - How deeply are they nested?
     - Subheadings mixed in with pages (rather than putting them first)

 ### Work

-- Next up:
-    - Take the main content pane out of index.html/index.haml, and put it into docs.
-The reason is that index.haml really is the view, and should remain as index.haml.
-But, I don't want to have to convert JATS tag library home pages into HAML.
-    - CSS and so forth should be parameterized, and put into the index.haml.
-      Eventually, docset-specific JS would also be implemented this way.

 - Other significant code changes in my old dtdanalyzer branch
     - tasks/deploy.thor